5 Statistical Inference and Hypothesis Testing

 geom_boxplot(aes(x = cut, y = price, fill = cut)) +

-\[ \begin{cases} H_0: \mu_1 = \mu_2 = \mu_3 = \mu_4 = \mu_5 \quad \text{(All group means are equal)} \\ H_a: \text{At least one group mean differs} \end{cases} \]
+We evaluate whether cut quality affects diamond price by comparing the mean price across all five categories.
+Our hypotheses are: \[ \begin{cases} H_0: \mu_1 = \mu_2 = \mu_3 = \mu_4 = \mu_5 \quad \text{(All group means are equal);} \\ H_a: \text{At least one group mean differs.} \end{cases} \]

 anova_test <- aov(price ~ cut, data = diamonds)